Are You Hot?

 Are You Hot?: The Search for America's Sexiest People is an American reality television series that premiered February 13, 2003 on ABC.
 A panel of judges including Lorenzo Lamas, Rachel Hunter, and Randolph Duke evaluated contestants on the sole criterion of their physical attractiveness.
 It was cancelled after one season due to low ratings.

-The winner of the lone season was New Orleans native Chantille Boudousque.
+The winning man and woman of the lone season were David Maxwell from San Diego and Chantille Boudousque from New Orleans.

 While aired on prime time, many male contestants appearing bare-chested were censored at times due to lower body hair being exposed.

 Format

 From coast to coast, thousands of hopefuls gathered to get the chance to compete for the crown of the sexiest man or woman in America.
 Talent, personality and strategy are not required, only physical beauty and innate sexiness.
 TV viewers had their chance to vote on the Hot Zone/Round One participants from each regions as they face a celebrity panel of experts including: Rachel Hunter, Randolph Duke and Lorenzo Lamas.